Learn about who we are, what we believe

 SVP, Corporate Affairs

 Bobby cofounded Tarsus Pharmaceuticals, Inc. with Michael Ackermann in November 2016 and has served as its President and CEO since September 2018.
 He has served as the company’s Chairman since December 2022.
 Since its founding, Tarsus has established a leading team and culture and has completed successful fundraising efforts through multiple private and public financings and global partnerships.
 Tarsus secured FDA approval for its first product, XDEMVY® (lotilaner ophthalmic solution) 0.25%, which is the first and only FDA-approved treatment in the United States for the eyelid disease Demodex blepharitis.
-Beyond XDEMVY, Tarsus continues to advance its pipeline into Phase 2 clinical studies, evaluating therapies that have the potential to create new categories to treat other major diseases, including meibomian gland disease, rosacea and Lyme disease prevention.
+Beyond XDEMVY, Tarsus is also evaluating additional therapies that have the potential to create new categories in other disease areas, including ocular rosacea and Lyme disease prevention.

 Bobby has cofounded and led other novel therapeutics companies, including Vibrato Medical and Metavention, and currently serves on the board of Vibrato Medical and as Chairman of the board of Osanni Bio.
 Bobby began his biotechnology career at Versant Ventures and Third Rock Ventures, where he was an investor and board observer for a variety of life sciences companies.
 He also served on the board of the nonprofit organization Octane.